kubewarden/rfc/rfc/0022-policy-lifecycle.md

 To mitigate this risk, we will use [sigstore](https://github.com/sigstore)'s signing capabilities to sign and verify all binary blobs.
 By leveraging Kubewarden's internal certificate authority (CA), we can generate a certificate and private key for the leader to sign blobs, ensuring that only trusted and verified blobs are used.

-### Policy Versioning

-We can use the `generation` field of the Policy CRD to version policies.
-When a new policy is created or updated, Kubernetes automatically increments the `generation` field.

-The current policy will be stored in another CRD, similar to the `Policy` CRD, but with a different name, such as `PolicyReplica`.
-Only one `PolicyReplica` will be kept at any time.
-When a Policy Server replica restarts or a new replica is created, it will load the policy from the `PolicyReplica` CRD.

-The `PolicyReplica` is always assumed to be valid, as it has already been validated by the leader.
-If a Policy Server replica fails to load the policy from the `PolicyReplica` CRD, it will exit with an error.
-Since Kubernetes removes the pod from the service endpoints during a restart or a termination, the Policy Server service will remain consistent, ensuring that no server operates without a valid policy.

-Additionally, the policy validation endpoint will include the `generation` number in its URL.
-When all Policy Server replicas are ready with the new `PolicyReplica`, the validation endpoint will switch to the new `generation` number.
-Once this transition is complete, the `PolicyReplica` (current state) and the `Policy` (desired state) will be identical, ensuring consistency across all Policy Server replicas.
-This approach guarantees that the Policy Server will always have a valid policy to load and avoids any service interruptions during updates.

 ### The Policy Server is a StatefulSet

 The Policy Server will be deployed as a StatefulSet to ensure that each replica has a unique identity.